 This is a great time to show gratitude to those who have already purchased and offer up social proof of the course’s value to those who haven’t purchased yet.
 This can include heart-felt thank yous as well as testimonials.
 As long as it’s sincere, this is a powerful email.

 All good things must come to an end, so as the course launch period draws to an end, now is the time for creators to build a logical argument for why customers should buy now.
 This can include a reference to the bonus content or a discount—anything to increase urgency to purchase.

 You have the ideas.
 We can help you narrow them down to find your most profitable course idea.
 Get our workbook to help you find your hidden gem.

 Give those lagging customers one last chance to purchase prior to the course launch period ending.
 This email has the potential to result in the most profitable day.
 Finish the marathon strong and consider the following three emails to close the deal:

-Email one sent at 9AM: Emphasize the course enrollment ending and the time at which it’s done.
+9AM send: Emphasize the course enrollment ending and the time at which it’s done.

-Email two sent at 3-4PM: Utilize this email to express gratitude and drive it home that the course window is closing.
+3-4PM send: Utilize this email to express gratitude and drive it home that the course window is closing.

 Email three sent an hour before the cart closes: Give customers one last shot—just in case.

 Portions of this article were repurposed from a previous post from Ashley Hockney.